ECMGIU/InternalWebsite/docs/STORIES.md

 ## Portfolio Management + Visualization
 - As a member of ECMG, I want to see a list of what is in the portfolio, and how it is performing. 👨‍💻 (Sandeep)
 - As a member of ECMG, I want to know metadata (company name, exchange, etc.) about equities in our portfolio. ✅
-- As a member of ECMG, I want to see a portfolio status update in the Discord server.
+- As a member of ECMG, I want to see a portfolio status update in the Discord server. 👨‍💻 (Ellie)
 - As an Analyst, I want to know the performance of my recommendations.
 - As an Analyst, I want to know if my report was accepted by the Investment Committee.
 - As a PM, I want to know the performance of my team.